checkpoint214159/Senti/troublesome_build/how_to_fix_malmo.md

 to be the location that was searched.
 If you clone into ~/workspace/, you will still fail the above, since idk why, they by default append the subdirectory MixinGradle-dcfaf61 to whatever url you gave them.
 So, create that subdirectory and clone MixinGradle into it after.

+`Remember to copy it to the build.gradle location that MineDojo looks for.
+For instance, if you have a venv, it should be somewhere in venv_name/lib/python3.10/site-packages/minedojo/sim/Malmo/Minecraft/build.gradle`

+`or for conda ~/.conda/envs/minedojo/lib/python3.9/site-packages/minedojo/sim/Malmo/Minecraft/build.gradle`

+Once you copy it there, when doing env.reset, it will

 3. Fixed!